JBKLabs/vigilant-octo-waffle/README.md

 # Requirements:

-You should use React.
-You also have complete control over which packages you use to do things like make HTTP requests or style your project.
+You should use React, however you have complete control over what technology you use to do things like make HTTP requests or style your project.

 The page should: